 Furthermore, it is best to avoid any policies which are not associated with medical underwriting and provide only limited terms.
 Pre-existing medical conditions and permanent extensions are not often covered.
 Those who opt to stay longer than a limited time frame (between one and five years) may find it difficult and quite costly to obtain additional coverage.
 Another issue is that even those who may have purchased a private plan upon their initial arrival could find that it is no longer approved by the authorities.
 In order to legally remain in Germany, a permanent plan may be required.

 If your gross salary (as of 2016 figures) exceeds €56,250 euros per year, you could choose a private plan (PKV) as opposed to a governmental policy.
-Other individuals who may quality for this alternative include civil servants, self-employed business operators and any part-time employees or those whose salary does not exceed €450 euros per month.
+Other individuals who may qualify for this alternative include civil servants, self-employed business operators and any part-time employees or those whose salary does not exceed €450 euros per month.

-As mentioned previously, if you are earning above the annual threshold stated above, you can switch to a private insurance plan after providing two months of notice.
+As mentioned previously, if you are earning above the annual threshold stated above, you can switch to a private German health insurance plan after providing two months of notice.
 This arises from the fact that the government now considers that you are no longer obliged to be a part of the GKV scheme.
 You can nonetheless choose to remain a voluntary member of the GKV programme.

 If you wish to be insured privately upon your arrival in Germany, you should immediately notify your human resources department.
 If this is not performed, there is a possibility that you could be automatically registered into the GKV framework.
 Please note that this is your decision alone.
-Your employer is not permitted to influence you in any way with regards to the health insurance provider that you ultimately select.
+Your employer is not permitted to influence you in any way with regards to the German health insurance provider that you ultimately select.

 Should a private health insurance plan offer a certification recognised by the German government (more can be found in Paragraph 257 of the SGB V Arbeitgeberbescheinigung), you will be able to benefit from similar subsidies as would be provided to those within the GKV scheme.
 This will roughly equate to €309 euros per month as well as 50 per cent of all premiums paid towards nursing care.
 Should this certification not be present, the employer has the option (but not the obligation) to offer compensation.

-Details for Unemployed or Self-Employed Individuals
+German Health Insurance for Unemployed or Self-Employed Individuals

 First, it is illegal to not posses health insurance in Germany.
 Since 2009, all private insurers are now obligated to accept applicants regardless of their medical situation.
 This essentially means that if a pre-existing medical condition is present, you will still be able to purchase a basic tariff.
 Similar benefits are offered and yet, the cost is capped at the maximum rates allowed to be charged by the insurer.
 This equates to €657 euros per month (adults) and €250 euros per month for dependant children (not including insurance for nursing care).